clsmith70/Ansible-AD/README.md

 # Ansible-AD

-A repository of Ansible roles and playbooks using the ansible collection to manage Active Directory objects.&nbsp; Due to the fact that an injector configuration is used to authenticate to the exchange hybrid server from the target role server (a Domain Controller or PSWA server), the tasks that use the injected credentials are set to use
+A repository of Ansible roles and playbooks using the ansible collection to manage Active Directory objects.&nbsp; Due to the fact that an injector configuration is used to authenticate to the exchange hybrid server from the target role server (a Domain Controller or PSWA server), the tasks that use the injected credentials in ```ansible.windows.win_powershell``` have the following attribute set on those tasks to protect passwords.

 ```yaml
    no_log: true